Section 33 - Document affecting personal privacy

 - likelihood the third parties would reasonably consent or not object to the disclosure of their names.

-In some circumstances, an agency or Minister may need to only consult with certain individuals with whom consultation is practicable.
+In some circumstances, an agency or Minister may need to only consult with certain individuals with whom consultation is reasonably practicable.

 Example